Calicut kingdom: Arrival of the Dutch

 In 1602, the Zamorin sent messages to Aceh promising the Dutch a fort at Kozhikode if they would come and trade there.
 Two factors, Hans de Wolff and Lafer, were sent on an Asian ship from Aceh, but the two were captured by the chief of Tanur, and handed over to the Portuguese.
 A Dutch fleet under Admiral Steven van der Hagen arrived at Kozhikode in November 1604.
 It marked the beginning of the Dutch presence in Kerala and they concluded a treaty with Kozhikode on 11 November 1604, which was also the first treaty that the Dutch East India Company made with an Indian ruler.
 By this time the kingdom and the port of Kozhikode was much reduced in importance.
 The treaty provided for a mutual alliance between the two to expel the Portuguese from Malabar.
 In return the Dutch East India Company was given facilities for trade at Kozhikode and Ponnani, including spacious storehouses.
 It provided for a mutual alliance between the Zamorin and the Dutch to expel the Portuguese from Indian soil.
 In return, they were given facilities for trade at Calicut, including spacious storehouses.
-The Dutch could not, however, stay for long.
-Their force weakened after constant wars with Marthanda Varma of Travancore (until 1753) and was forced to surrender to a British force that marched from Calicut to Cochin on 20 October 1795 (as part of the larger Napoleonic Wars between Holland and England in Europe).
+In the 18th century the Dutch position weakened and they were forced to surrender to a British force that marched from Calicut to Cochin on 20 October 1795 (as part of the larger Napoleonic Wars between Holland and England in Europe).
 Travancore became the most dominant state in Kerala by defeating the powerful Zamorin of Kozhikode in the battle of Purakkad in 1755.

 The Mysore invasions

+when Hyder Ali came to Malabar, he faced no real resistance.
+At Chirakkal, the ruling family handed over their kingdom to the British and fled to Travancore.
+In Kozhikode, upon hearing this news, everyone escaped to South Kerala, and the zamorin king burned his palace and committed suicide.